 Comparative analyses through time and space are generally difficult to carry quantitatively in using only maps.
-Additionally, the diversity of the processes at stake, “local particularities” (Hein and Van Mil, 2019) and contextual data (e.g. economic, political, institutional, climatic) are often missing on the cartographic representations.
-Instead of considering only spatial representations, we suggest to seek also timelines and time series to reconstruct evolution of hybrid urban deltas.
+Additionally, the diversity of the processes at stake, “local particularities” (Hein and Van Mil, 2019) and contextual data (e.g., economic, political, institutional, climatic) are often missing on the cartographic representations.
+Instead of considering only spatial representations, we suggest also seeking timelines and time series to reconstruct the evolution of hybrid urban deltas.
 Synchronisation of different time datasets is essential to understand all aspects of hybrid environments.
 The spatial-based approach remains essential to characterise single morphologies or processes drivers for later tracking them in time.
-Regarding the case study, each morphological change and processes involved are visualised in a common chronological framework (Figures 9 and 10).
+Regarding the case study, each morphological change, and processes involved are visualised in a common chronological framework (Figures 9 and 10).
 Additionally, relevant sequence of events or time series can be added to better explain the new chronological data produced.
 It can be either data related to the environmental and climatic contexts, or data produced by historical archaeological, demographic, geographic studies about the anthropic contexts.
 All chronologies are potentially of interest, but their selection can be challenging.
-Different spatial scale can be considered depending on their relevance for the object studied: palaeoclimatic, historical and archaeological data for a stratigraphy; technical advance timeline, socio-economic data for a harbour structure.
+Different spatial scale can be considered depending on their relevance for the object studied: paleoclimatic, historical and archaeological data for a stratigraphy; technical advance timeline, socio-economic data for a harbour structure.

 Practically, all data produced in this paper are represented with maps and time series.
-All steps of the GIS analyses are expressed in regard to the chronological framework: maps collected since the 18th c., the evolution of the precision of the maps through their georeferencing, the overlap of the maps, and the quality of the interpolation (Figure 2).
-The construction of the spatio-temporal dataset is as much important that the results in term of coastline mobility or erosion/sedimentation evolutions.
+All steps of the GIS analyses are expressed in the chronological framework: maps collected since the 18th c., the evolution of the precision of the maps through their georeferencing, the overlap of the maps, and the quality of the interpolation (Figure 2).
+The construction of the spatio-temporal dataset is as important as the results in term of coastline mobility or erosion/sedimentation evolutions.
 It is shown that they are all proxies of the hybrid urban delta evolution.
 Figures 11 and 12 in the first paper and Figure 9 and 10 in this second paper provide different chronological synthesis with new datasets and collected chronologies in the literature.

 Ultimately, synchronised chronologies produced or gathered provide better ways to reconstruct temporal trajectories of complex objects such as hybrid urban deltas.
 They allow the researcher to interconnect parameters from a single case study in order to observe different tempos, rhythms, delays in the influences.
-Timelines and time series also offer the possibility to be reused to compare similar objects across the world (e.g. cities, ports, deltas, coastlines) and related parameters (e.g. sizes, volumes, rate of evolution).
+Timelines and time series also offer the possibility to be reused to compare similar objects across the world (e.g., cities, ports, deltas, coastlines) and related parameters (e.g., sizes, volumes, rate of evolution).

 Hybrid urban delta or hybrid urban estuary?
 Towards a new morphological typology of deltas integrating human impacts

-The port city of Tarragona now impacts strongly the Francolí delta both in the deltaic plain and the delta front.
+The port city of Tarragona now impacts strongly the Francolí delta both in the deltaic plain and on the delta front.
 Additionally, urban processes can be tracked back to the Roman period with high resolution based on the rich archaeological dataset in Tarragona from the Upper City to the river mouth of the Francolí (Macias Solé et al., 2007).
-Knowledge about the agricultural impacts in the deltaic plain of the Francolí specifically has still to be reconstructed in the long-term.
+Knowledge about the agricultural impacts in the deltaic plain of the Francolí specifically still has to be reconstructed in the long-term.
 We tested this interdisciplinary study mainly on the coastal fringe of the Francolí delta, the delta front in relation to the Lower City of Tarragona and its harbour.